dndworld/dndworld.github.io/downtime/lifestyle.md

 ## Appendix

 ### Characters Living in Guild Barracks & House
 Guild barracks and Houses provide lifestyles for any character who lives there.
-To do so, guild taxes should be paid directly to your guild, and house tax should be logged in `⁠#tax-registration-log` following the rules in the Housing Document in `⁠#advanced-play-rules`.
+To do so, guild taxes should be paid directly to your guild, and house tax should be logged in `⁠#tax-registration-log` following the rules in the Housing Document in [Advanced Play Rules](housing.md).
 After doing so, log the lifestyle with the `null` argument to nullify the lifestyle cost.
 Make sure to add a `-note` explaining the source of the benefited lifestyle.

 > e.g.
 > - `!lifestyle comfortable null -note "Large House Occupant"`